DanNixon/sine2020_software_guidelines_paper/report.md

 allows multiple developers to work on the project simultaneously and provides means on reviewing changes to your software.

+As with wiritng code, following a set of guidelines when working with your SCM will allow you to get the most out of it.
+As such guidelines apply to a much wider audience there is already ample documentation describing them, TODO: PUT LINKS HERE, therefore this section will only give an overview and highlight a few commonly overlooked points.

 TODO

 ### Issues and work planning